lydialawli/seakoala.io/docs/aboutLy.md

 ### Now

-In Berlin in search for my next new challenge and problem to solve.
+- In Berlin in search for my next new challenge and problem to solve.
 Ideally in the field of software engineering.
+- Figuring out what's the best way to live a balanced life in the midst of the current global pandemic.

 ## Contact Ly for any random reason